saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 ### Civil War & The Glorious Restoration

 - Civil War (1642-1651) and the rise of Parliament
-  - The English Civil War began primarily due to political power struggles between the monarchy, especially under **Charles I**(James' son ), who asserted the divine right of kings, and Parliament, which sought more power and was influenced by [Puritan](https://www.youtube.com/watch?v=VayrvCkjANM) dissatisfaction with Charles's religious policies.
+  - The English Civil War began primarily due to political power struggles between the monarchy, especially under **Charles I**(James' son ), who asserted the divine right of kings, and Parliament, which sought more power and was influenced by [Puritan - 清教徒](https://www.youtube.com/watch?v=VayrvCkjANM) dissatisfaction with Charles's religious policies.
 Tensions escalated over issues such as taxation without parliamentary consent, disagreements on the role of the Church of England, and the autocratic tendencies of the monarchy, ultimately leading to armed conflict.
 Attachments: [movie 1](https://www.youtube.com/watch?v=gtxDqcOSWoM), [movie 2](https://www.youtube.com/watch?v=G0Ycp3SiOLw)
   - The country split into those who supported the king (the **Cavaliers**) and those who supported Parliament (the **Roundheads**)
   - The army of Parliament won the war and **Charles I** was executed in 1649.
 The Scots had not agreed to the execution of **Charles I** and declared his son **Charles II** to be King.
-  - **Charles II** led a Scottish army into England and was defeated by **Oliver Cromwell** who is one of the generals of Parliament Army. **Charles II** exiled to Europe.
+  - **Charles II** led a Scottish army into England and was defeated by **Oliver Cromwell** who is one of the generals of Parliament Army. **Charles II** hid in an oak tree on one occasion and exiled to Europe.
 - The Restoration of the monarchy (1660)
   - After the execution of **Charles I**, England became a republic known as the **Commonwealth of England**, and **Oliver Cromwell** became its Lord Protector which was effectively a monarchical position, albeit with a less hereditary and more constitutionally limited framework.
 Cromwell ruled until his death in 1658.
   - People wanted stability and parliament invited **Charles II** to come back in May 1660.